-FDP_DAR_EXT.2: The TOE provides a Java library for Sensitive Data Protection (SDP) that application developers can use to opt-in for sensitive data protection.
-When developers opt-in for SDP, all data that is received on the device destined for that application is treated as sensitive.
-This library generates a 4096 bit RSA key that acts as a master KEK for the SDP encryption process.
-When an application that has opted-in for SDP receives incoming data while the device is locked, a 256 bit AES symmetric DEK is generated to encrypt that data.
-The public key from the master RSA KEK above is then used to encrypt the AES DEK.
-Once the device is unlocked, the RSA KEK private key is re-derived and can be used to decrypt the AES DEK for each piece of information that was stored while the device was locked.
-The TOE then takes that decrypted data and re-encrypts it following FDP DAR EXT.1.
+FDP_DAR_EXT.2: The TOE provides a Java library of methods for SDP that application developers can use to opt-in for sensitive data protection.
+This library generates an AES-256 unlocked DEK (used to encrypt and decrypt data in the unlocked state) and a 4096 bit RSA key for the application that acts as a master KEK for the SDP encryption process.
+When an application that has opted-in for SDP receives incoming data while the device is locked, the TOE generates a new, 256-bit AES symmetric DEK to encrypt that data.
+The public key from the master RSA KEK above is then used to encrypt the newly generated, per-file AES DEK.
+Once the device is unlocked and the data accessed, the library can access the RSA KEK private key and the library uses it to decrypt the per-file AES DEK for each secure file that was stored while the device was locked.
+The TOE then takes that decrypted data and re-encrypts it with the unlocked AES DEK.

-FDP_IFC_EXT.1: The TOE will route all traffic other than traffic necessary to establish the VPN connection to the

-VPN gateway (when the gateway's configuration specifies so).
+FDP_IFC_EXT.1: The TOE will route all traffic other than traffic necessary to establish the VPN connection to the VPN gateway (when the gateway's configuration specifies so).
 The TOE includes an interceptor kernel module that controls inbound and output packets.
-When a VPN is active, the interceptor will route all incoming packets to the VPN and conversely route all outbound packets to the VPN before they are output.
+When a VPN is active, the interceptor will route all incoming packets to the

+VPN and conversely route all outbound packets to the VPN before they are output.